 Secret London takes many forms, from mysterious buildings to quiet green spaces.
-Follow our guide to find ten of the city’s best hidden gems.
+Follow our guide to find nine of the city’s best hidden gems.
 Plus remember to check out our fare offers to see how you could save on your train journey to London, from Online Advance to Kids for £2.

 Dennis Severs’ House